Social Media

 Light use – walking and light play such as splashing in puddles and running around

-More heavy use, which may include crawling, kneeling, sitting, climbing, sliding etc.
+or more heavy use - which may include crawling, kneeling, sitting, climbing, sliding etc.

 Occasionally or more frequently?